What People Say About Me

 Allegations of disability benefit fraud can lead to serious penalties, including large fines or imprisonment.
 Common accusations include:

-• Exaggerating disability symptoms to claim benefits.
+• Exaggerating a medical condition to claim benefits

-• Failing to report health improvements.
+• Failing to report an improvement in your condition

-If you are accused of disability benefit fraud, legal representation is essential to challenge the allegations effectively.
+If you are accused of disability benefit fraud, legal representation is essential to challenge the allegations effectively

 Benefit Overpayments and DWP Overpayments